RocketPy-Team/RocketPy/docs/user/function.rst

     print(f.source)

 .. note::
-    A header in the csv file is optional, but if present must be in a string like format, i.e. beginning and ending with quotation marks.
+    A single header line in the csv file is optional.

 b.
 Function Map
 ~~~~~~~~~~~~~~~